-- (i) an option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs; and - (ii) this should be supported by appropriate project management and control arrangements; - (b) that the ATI Form has been certified as identified on the Form; - (c) that where appropriate the ATI Form is submitted to and approved by the Performance Committee or Board of Directors; and - (d) that all proposals to lease, hire or rent capital assets have been subject to appraisal of their impact on the Trust's ability to achieve its financial targets and where appropriate subject to legal advice from the Trust's legal advisor on the terms of the proposed contract. - 11.1.3 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management. - 11.1.4 The Chief Finance & Commercial Officer shall assess the requirement for the operation of the construction industry tax deduction scheme in accordance with HM Revenue & Customs guidance. - 11.1.5 The Chief Finance & Commercial Officer shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 11.1.6 The approval of a revenue and capital investment shall not constitute approval for expenditure on any scheme. - 11.1.7 The Chief Executive or the Chief Finance & Commercial Officer on his/her behalf, shall issue to the manager responsible for any scheme: - (a) specific Authority to commit expenditure; - (b) authority to proceed to tender; - (c) approval to accept a successful tender. - 11.1.8 The Chief Finance & Commercial Officer shall issue procedures governing the financial management, including variations to contract, of revenue and capital investment projects and valuation for accounting purposes. - 11.1.9 Where the revenue and capital investment constitutes an extraordinary investment or significant transaction as set out in the Investment Group Policy, Procedures and Terms of Reference the additional review and assessment process identified must be followed.
+- 11.1.4 The CFCQCFQ shall assess the requirement for the operation of the construction industry tax deduction scheme in accordance with HM Revenue & Customs guidance. - 11.1.5 The CFCOCFO shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 11.1.6 The approval of a revenue and capital investment shall not constitute approval for expenditure on any scheme. - 11.1.7 The Chief Executive or the CFCOCFO on their behalf, shall issue to the manager responsible for any scheme: - (a) specific Authority to commit expenditure; - (b) authority to proceed to tender; - (c) approval to accept a successful tender. - 11.1.8 The CFCOCFO shall issue procedures governing the financial management, including variations to contract, of revenue and capital investment projects and valuation for accounting purposes. - 11.1.9 Where the revenue and capital investment constitutes an extraordinary investment or significant transaction as set out in the Investment Group Policy, Procedures and Terms of Reference the additional review and assessment process identified must be followed.